How Inworld helped an AI game with 20 million players reach profitability

 Overview

-Three days into the launch of their new game, Playroom CEO Tabish Ahmed knew they had a hit on their hands.
-Death by AI, their AI-native social survival game, was seeing 700,000 daily users.
+Three days into the launch of their new game on Discord, Playroom CEO Tabish Ahmed knew they had a hit on their hands.
+Death by AI, their social survival native AI game, was seeing 700,000 daily users.
 Volume at that scale was beyond the company’s expectations.
 And that was just the beginning.

-A startup with a team of just six employees, Playroom (A a16z speedrun portfolio company) had been around for less than a year and focused on building a social multiplayer publishing platform when they launched Death by AI to take advantage of the popularity of casual multiplayer games.
+A startup with a team of just six employees, Playroom (an a16z Speedrun portfolio company) had been around for less than a year and focused on building a social multiplayer publishing platform when they launched Death by AI to take advantage of the popularity of casual multiplayer and native AI games.
 Death by AI came out of the team’s desire to create a new kind of game by leveraging AI to create more interactive game loops.
 They suspected that more interactivity in casual games would increase user immersion and maximize replayability.

 With tens of millions of users, their hunch certainly proved correct – but that also saw them consume hundreds of millions of AI tokens in the first week.
 Just three days after the launch of their game, Tabish realized that using OpenAI and ElevenLabs, the services they launched their game with, wasn’t financially sustainable given their game’s unexpected popularity and replayability.
 What’s more, they were also experiencing significant issues with AI latency and localization quality that were causing players in certain regions to churn.
 They needed to switch their AI models fast.